sevonj/tiracompress/doc/week3.md

 Task: Finish huffman code writer.
 Time spent: 20min

+Task: Build huffman packed reader.
+Time spent: 40min

+Task: Setup test case for actually compressing and decompressing data.
+Time spent: 30min

 **What did I learn?**

+The thing from last week's *"What did I not learn"*

 **What did I not learn?**

+Anything about LZ compression.
+I should pick up the pace.

 **Project progress?**

 - Build Huffman tree
+- Build Huffman bit writer
+- Build Huffman bit reader
+- The archive container isn't finished, but *the core* of huffman encoding is done.